Lyme disease: For health professionals

 Tick exposure without an erythema migrans rash

-If a patient has a history of tick exposure and presents with other non-specific symptoms, such as headache, fever, and muscle and joint pain, but does not present with an erythema migrans rash, the patient may still have Lyme disease.
+A diagnosis of Lyme disease can't be ruled out in individuals with a known history of tick exposure presenting with other non-specific symptoms, such as headache, fever and muscle and joint pain, but without an erythema migrans rash.

-In this scenario, serological testing is recommended, and an acute and convalescent sample (2 to 4 weeks after the acute one) may be required to obtain laboratory confirmation of Lyme disease.
+In the absence of an erythema migrans rash, laboratory testing is recommended.
+An acute and a convalescent sample (2 to 6 weeks after the acute one) are required to obtain laboratory confirmation of Lyme disease.

 Treatment